Chapter 4:

 “Spike…Vernon, we’re all dealing with this.
 I-I can’t stop thinking about…having a person’s body destroyed in front of me and having all that gore blasted onto me!”
 The usually perky waitress’s pale hands shook like the legs of a new born deer.
 “I know you two are having a hard time, but we all are!”

-“…” Nicolaus opened his mouth with the thought of responding, but there was nothing he could say in his own defense as heavy tension flooded the room.
+“…” Nicolaus opened his mouth with the thought of responding, but with thick tension flooding the room it forced any defense back down his throat.
 Guilty, if only in his own mind of being totally insensitive, he thought it may be best to just leave for the night.
-On his way toward the front door however, Vernon grabbed the disheartened and humbled young man by the shoulder, stopping him.
+On his way toward the front door however, Vernon halted the disheartened and humbled young man by the shoulder.

-“Wait…” He pulled Nicolaus back into the living room.
+“Wait.”
+He pulled Nicolaus back into the living room.
 “You are such a drama queen, man.”
-Vernon walked to the kitchen and brought out a bottle of Vodka.
+Vernon walked to the kitchen and returned with a bottle of Vodka.
 “Everyone, sit down.
-Let’s just get it all out, let’s just get all our shit out on the table.”
+Let’s just get it all out, let’s just get all our shit out on the table!”
 Pulling the freshly broken living room table behind him, he sat down and gestured for everyone else to join.

 “What is this?
-Some kind of peer pressure?”
-Despite using pessimism to shield his shame, Nicolaus sat down at the table.
+Peer pressure?”
+Despite shielding his shame with pessimism, Nicolaus sat down as well.
 “Fine.
 If we’re going to do this, then let’s do it right.”
 Katie took a seat next to him and Amala sat down at the table as well.
 “Let’s try and keep this civil though.”
 Vernon pointed the bottle at Nicolaus and reluctantly, he took the first drink.
 “Agh!
 Holy hell!
 That’s strong!”

 “Buhha!”
-Amala was barely able to keep it down, being totally choked up, to which Katie snickered.
+Amala nearly spit out the sour drink, to which Katie snickered.
 “W-What is this stuff?
 Aren’t e-expensive drinks supposed to taste good?”

 “Alright, everyone had a sip.
 So, can we start now?”
 Nicolaus attempted to get back on subject.
 Vernon handed him the bottle and he took another unenthusiastic sip.